aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 There are a total of 4 Stacks that provision all the infrastructure for the example.

-_Note - The CDK provisions a `CDKToolkit` Stack automatically to deploy AWS CDK apps into your cloud enviroment._
+_Note - The `cdk boostrap` provisions a `CDKToolkit` Stack to deploy AWS CDK apps into your cloud enviroment._

 1. `BaseStack` - provisions the network infrastructure like the VPC, ECS Cluster and DNS Hosted Zone, along with the Docker images that are pushed to the ECR Repository.
 2. `ServiceDiscoveryStack` - provisions the 2 ALBs used by `frontend` and `backend-v1` and the CloudMap service used by `backend-v2`.